2sic/2sxc-docs/docs-src/pages/basics/app/inherit/index.md

 > This only works if the feature has been enabled and requires the EnterpriseCMS license - docs WIP!

-## How it Works TODO:
+## How it Works

 Inherited Apps work like a multi-layer app.

 1. The bottom layer is the **Ancestor App**.
 Changes to this affect all Apps which inherit it.
 1. On top of this is the **Descendant App** on a specific site, it can only add more material to the parent app, but not change any inherited data